Set Up Your Hardware with Square for Restaurants

 To do so:

-Connect one end of the USB cable to your reader and the other end to a USB port (e.g. a mobile phone charger, laptop or desktop computer, or the USB hardware hub for Square Stand.
-You can also insert your reader into the Dock for Square Reader.
+Connect one end of the USB cable to your reader and the other end to a USB port (e.g. a wall socket, mobile phone charger, laptop or desktop computer, or the USB accessory hub for Square Stand.

-It takes around two hours for a reader with low battery to charge completely.
-To check your battery level, press the button on the side of your reader.
-If fully charged, you will see four green lights.
+It takes around two hours for a reader with a low battery to charge completely.
+To check your battery level, press the button on the reader.
+If fully charged, you’ll see four green lights.

-If you’re using a Square Stand with the reader, connect your reader to the USB hardware hub of the stand with the included Dock for Square Reader.
+If you’re using a Square Stand with the reader, connect your reader to the USB accessory hub of the stand with the included Dock for Square Reader (1st generation).
 If all USB ports on the hub are occupied by other hardware, you can connect your reader wirelessly to your device via Bluetooth.

-Before connecting your reader, make sure Bluetooth is turned on in your device settings.
+Before connecting your Square Reader, make sure Bluetooth is turned on in your device settings.
 Note: The reader pairs to Square through the Square for Restaurants POS app – not through your device settings, so be sure to follow each step below:

-Go to the Restaurants POS app and tap Account.
+Go to the Square for Restaurants POS app and tap Account.

 To pair your reader:

-Put the reader into pairing mode by pressing the reader’s power button for 3-10 seconds.
-You’ll see 4 blinking orange lights.
+Put the reader into pairing mode by pressing the reader’s power button for three to 10 seconds.
+You’ll see four blinking orange lights.

 Immediately release your finger when you see the orange lights.
 If you see red lights, you’ve held the button too long and you can try again.

-When the reader is connected, it will be listed as Ready in the app and the reader’s lights will turn green for 2 seconds.
-Keep in mind, the wireless connection can be lost if the reader and device are more than approximately 3 metres apart.
+When the reader is connected, it’ll be listed as Ready in the app and the reader’s lights will turn green for two seconds.
+Keep in mind, the wireless connection can be lost if the reader and device are more than approximately three metres apart.

-If you run into any issues with pairing your reader to the app, learn more about Square Contactless and Chip Card Reader Troubleshooting.
+If you run into any issues with pairing your reader to the app, learn more about Square Reader Troubleshooting.

 If you are connected to Wi-Fi and have confirmed that it is the correct network, try these troubleshooting steps: